-Fatal Workplace Injuries on the Decline in Pennsylvania
+Fatal Workplace Injuries on the Decline in PA

 It's encouraging news for Pennsylvania workers: The Keystone State saw a slight decrease in fatal workplace injuries in 2014, according to the most recent statistics available from the Bureau of Labor Statistics.